akka/akka/akka-docs/rst/java/untyped-actors.rst

 .. includecode:: code/docs/actor/UntypedActorDocTest.java#import-props
 .. includecode:: code/docs/actor/UntypedActorDocTest.java#creating-props-config

-The last line shows how to pass constructor arguments to the :class:`Actor` being created.
+The second line shows how to pass constructor arguments to the :class:`Actor` being created.
 The presence of a matching constructor is verified during construction of the :class:`Props` object, resulting in an :class:`IllegalArgumentEception` if no or multiple matching constructors are found.

+The third line demonstrates the use of a :class:`Creator<T extends Actor>`.
+The creator class must be static, which is verified during :class:`Props` construction.
+The type parameter’s upper bound is used to determine the produced actor class, falling back to :class:`Actor` if fully erased.
+An example of a parametric factory could be:

+.. includecode:: code/docs/actor/UntypedActorDocTest.java#parametric-creator

 Deprecated Variants
 ^^^^^^^^^^^^^^^^^^^